infinity0/msg-notes/causal-01-ordering.rst

 pointers, and results in more complexity (TODO: elaborate).

-This already lets us detect messages that are received out-of-order, as well as *causal drops* - drops of messages that caused a message we *have* received.
-For the latter case, we can have a grace period waiting for parent messages to arrive, after which we can emit a UI warning, or perform recovery techniques such as asking for a resend (covered in later sections).
+This already lets us detect messages that are received out-of-order, as well as *causal drops* - drops of messages that caused (i.e. are *before*) a message we *have* received.
+For the former case, recovery is straightforward and we don't need to bother the user.
+For the latter, we can have a grace period waiting for parent messages to arrive, after which we can emit a UI warning ("timed out waiting for intermediate messages"), or perform recovery techniques such as asking for a resend (covered in later sections).

-If the first message is fresh, we also inductively gain freshness assurance (and replay protection) for the entire session, since unforgeable pointers to previous fresh parent messages are included within each message.
+If the first message is non-replayable (e.g. if it is fresh), we also inductively gain replay protection for the entire session.
+This is because each message contains unforgeable pointers to previous parent messages, so everything is "anchored" to the first non-replayable message.

-Detecting *non-causal drops* - drops of new messages that *didn't* cause a message we received (and therefore aren't referred-to by them), is more complex, and techniques for this will be covered in a later section.
+Detecting *non-causal drops* - drops of messages *not-before* a message we've already received (and therefore we don't see any references to), is more complex, and techniques for this will be covered in a later section.

 Invariants
 ----------